Online version revised and complete as of June 15, 2021.

 A decision of an Arbitrator or a Board of Arbitration as the case may be shall be final and binding upon the Parties.
 The Board may not by its decision modify, waive, abridge, alter or extend any of the terms of this Agreement, nor render a decision which is inconsistent with the terms of this Agreement.

-Each Party to the arbitration shall bear his/her own expenses and costs of arbitration and one-half (½) of the fees and expenses of the sole arbitrator.
+Each Party to the arbitration shall bear their own expenses and costs of arbitration and one-half (½) of the fees and expenses of the sole arbitrator.
 The Parties agree that the Union shall be responsible for payment of salary to any employee called as a witness on behalf of the Union or grievor in any labour arbitration or hearing.

 The Company shall not require employees to cross a picket line at any television station, transmitter (excluding rebroadcast transmitters), studio or station property where a legal strike or lockout of any person whose functions correspond to those covered by this Agreement is in progress.
 The Company shall not require any member of the bargaining unit to originate or feed a program or programs not normally fed to such facility, but nothing precludes non-bargaining unit personnel from doing so.
 The Company shall not require any member of the bargaining unit to perform the duty of other workers engaged in a lawful strike or lockout.